 Being active is good for everyone, even if you have back pain.
-Some gentle types of exercises and movement therapies may help you get stronger, which could help you feel better.
+You’ll get stronger and feel better if you choose the right activities.

-You may also need other medical treatment for your back pain; exercise alone may not be enough.
+You may need other medical treatment for your back pain since exercise alone isn't enough for everyone.
 But building your strength, especially in the muscles that support your back, is still a good idea.

 Start by asking your doctor which activities will be right for you.
 If you work with a trainer or take a class, let your teacher or trainer know about your back pain.
 And make sure they understand any limits you have on what you can do.